gcallah/Rationalism/sorcery/Sorcery.md

 It is stunning how explicit this official was about ignoring the primary reality of experience and creating "our own reality."
-If one were to write a fictional character intended to exemplify Voegelin's concept of sorcery, and put those words in his mouth, a critic would probably call it too hamhanded a caricature of the ideologue.
+If one were to write a fictional character intended to exemplify Voegelin's concept of sorcery, and put those words in his mouth, a critic would probably call it too hamhanded, a caricature of the ideologue.

 The promise of being able to create one's own reality is